Patients in Phoenix Ask, “Am I a Good Candidate for CEREC Crowns for Teeth?”

 However, your answers to these questions help to make an educated choice:

 - Are you a bruxer? – If you grind or clench your teeth during sleep, you are more likely to damage teeth and dental restorations.
 You can still have a CEREC crown, though.
-To protect your smile and investment, Dr. Koppikar may recommend wearing a small oral appliance at night to cushion bite force.
+To protect your smile and investment, Dr. Justin Frost may recommend wearing a small oral appliance at night to cushion bite force.

 - Do you have damaged teeth? – A dental crown encircles the portion of the tooth above the gum line, leaving natural roots intact.
 A crown is a good choice when a piece of tooth breaks off, or there is a large area of decay.